When your loved one starts using crystal meth, she can become a completely different person within weeks.

 Crystal meth is a drug that feels harmless to the user at first.
 Unfortunately, crystal meth is far more dangerous than most people realize.
 In fact, crystal meth use can be devastating.
 No matter how it is in ingested, the drug can change a person’s entire life in a matter of weeks.

 Please do not ignore the symptoms of crystal meth addiction.
-If you struggle with meth use yourself, you can get clean, just like Trisha.
+If you struggle with meth use yourself, you can get clean.
 Continued meth use increases the risk of heart attack, stroke, and even death.

 Here at Michael’s House, we offer a comprehensive crystal meth addiction treatment that includes detox.
 We use a holistic treatment approach that addresses not only the drug problem, but also the underlying issues that led to the drug problem.
-If you would like to learn more about the nature of crystal meth addiction or crystal meth addiction treatment, please contact Michael’s House today.
+If you would like to learn more about the nature of crystal meth addiction or crystal meth addiction treatment, please contact Michael’s House today at 760-548-4032.

 1 “What is Methamphetamine?”
 National Institute of Health, 9 October 9 2017.
 Accessed 15 October 2017.